 This is most possible when you are in a trusting relationship with your therapist who is gently facilitating changes to cherished views of self and others, to allow for growth and change.

-Trust is developed through the counsellor not imposing agendas or directing you, the client, but by ‘prizing’ the client’s perceptions, without judgement or evaluation, and with empathy -trying to understand everything from your point of view while showing care and consideration.
+Trust is developed through the counsellor not imposing agendas or directing you, the client, but by ‘prizing’ you, and your perceptions, without judgement or evaluation and with empathy – trying to understand everything from your point of view while showing care and consideration.

 Confidentiality is assured.
 I work within the ethical framework of The British Association of Counselling and Psychotherapy (BACP).